The Mark Steyn Show - Tonight on GB News!

 The fun starts at 7pm GMT/2pm North American Eastern - with a rerun at midnight GMT, which is 7pm Eastern.
 Hope you'll dial us up if you are in the general vicinity of the receiving apparatus.
 Once Big Ben strikes seven, you can shoot me your comments on the show at [email protected], and I'll respond live on air.

-I'm not sure what's on the rundown for tonight, but we have some strong guests lined up, and we'll try to keep it lively.
+As ever, I have no idea what's on the rundown for tonight, but we'll try to keep it lively.
 You can watch from anywhere on the planet on the GB News home page - or you can click the livestream here (you may have to refresh the page):

 ~If you're wracking your brains on what to get your kith and kin, don't forget the present that lasts all year: A one-year gift membership in The Mark Steyn Club.
 Membership in the Steyn Club comes with some unique benefits, including: